WasatchPhotonics/ENLIGHTEN/docs/ARCHITECTURE.md

 including stateful features corresponding to hardware features implemented in the firmware of the spectrometer itself.

-- AccessoryControlFeature
+- AccessoryControlFeature: not currently used; created for 220190 / 220290 USB boards with OEM Accessory Conector
-- AmbientTemperatureFeature
+- AmbientTemperatureFeature: used for boards with ambient thermistor (typically STM32 ARM)
-- BatteryFeature
+- BatteryFeature: used on XS spectrometers with batteries
-- DetectorTemperatureFeature
+- DetectorTemperatureFeature: used on Regulated and Cooled spectrometers with a detector TEC
-- **EEPROMEditor:**
+- **EEPROMEditor:** used to display EEPROM contents (if not authenticated), or edit them (if logged-in)
-- EEPROMWriter
+- EEPROMWriter: encapsulates function to send an EEPROM to Wasatch.PY for writing to non-volitile storage
-- ExternalTriggerFeature
+- ExternalTriggerFeature:
-- GainDBFeature
+- GainDBFeature: control gain (dB) in XS spectrometers
-- HighGainModeFeature
+- HighGainModeFeature: toggle high-gain mode on InGaAs spectrometers
-- **IntegrationTimeFeature:**
+- **IntegrationTimeFeature:** control integration time
-- **LaserControlFeature:**
+- **LaserControlFeature:** control laser (dis/enable and power via PWM)
-- LaserTemperatureFeature
+- LaserTemperatureFeature: monitor laser temperature and (if supported) control setpoint
-- LaserWatchdogFeature
+- [LaserWatchdogFeature](enlighten.device.LaserWatchdogFeature): configure / enable laser watchdog on XS spectrometers
-- MultiPos
+- MultiPos: experimental class to support spectrometers with multiple grating positions
-- **Multispec:**
+- **Multispec:** encapsulate management, selection, display and settings across multiple connected spectrometers
-- RegionControlFeature
+- RegionControlFeature: experimental class to support multiple ROI on 2D detectors
-- **Spectrometer:**
+- **Spectrometer:** standard class to control and encapsulate settings/state for a single spectrometer; contains .settings (SpectrometerSettings) and .app_state (SpectrometerApplicationState)
-- **SpectrometerApplicationState:**
+- **SpectrometerApplicationState:** holds state relating to a single spectrometer which is only relevant to the ENLIGHTEN application (as opposed to the driver-level SpectrometerSettings, EEPROM and SpectrometerState of Wasatch.PY, which are applicable to _any_ spectrometer user and are not "ENLIGHTEN-specific")

 ### enlighten.post_processing